-"They're such small

-fibers it's not a trival

-matter to get them into a

-uniform that's going to be

-twisted and sat on."

-Tom Tassinari

-scientist with US Army

-Like other nanotechnology practitioners, Hybrid Plastics alters the molecular structure of its raw material to create a new structure with properties that go far beyond the original.
+"They're such small Tom Tassinari scientist with US Army Like other nanotechnology practitioners, Hybrid Plastics alters the molecular structure of its raw material to create a new structure with properties that go far beyond the original.
 The nanoparticles that make up the powder and liquid additives sold by Hybrid are tiny.
-The largest has a diameter of just 3 nanometers, or billionths of a meter.

-The nanoparticles are used in plastic that carries the qualities of an industrial ceramic: resistance to heat and cold, superhard toughness and flame resistance

-Joe Lichtenhan, president of Hybrid Plastics, said versions of Hybrid-enriched plastics are being tested by NASA on the exterior of the International Space Station, and by military and aerospace firms as a replacement for the metal bodies of ballistic missiles and satellite launch rockets.

-The nanoplastic missiles are cheaper and easier to manufacture than metal-jacketed ones and can protect the payload - whether a warhead or satellite - from collisions with space junk while enduring the deep cold of space and the heat of reentry, Lichtenhan said.
+The largest has a diameter of just 3 nanometers, or billionths of a The nanoparticles are used in plastic that carries the qualities of an industrial ceramic: resistance to heat and cold, superhard toughness and flame resis- Joe Lichtenhan, president of Hybrid Plastics, said versions of Hybrid-enriched plastics are being tested by NASA on the exterior of the International Space Station, and by military and aerospace firms as a replacement for the metal bodies of ballistic missiles and satellite launch rockets.
+The nanoplastic missiles are cheaper and easier to manufacture than metal-jacketed ones and can protect the payload whether a warhead or satellite - from collisions with space junk while enduring the deep cold of space and the heat of reentry, Lichtenhan said.
 Hybrid is also developing a nanolubricant for the Air Force that can handle temperatures of 500 degrees Fahrenheit - about 100 degrees higher than current oils - without burning or breaking down, Lichtenhan said.
 Other chemical firms toiling in the nanorealm include DuPont, whose scientists are trying to create fibers that conduct electricity and change their shape from round to square or triangular.
 DuPont wants the fibers to be used in clothes that change color and size at a wearer's command, said DuPont spokeswoman Leslie Cormier.
 A small company outside Boston, Triton Systems, Inc., is selling a nanoengineered plastic pouch for use as a helium-filled heel cushion in Converse Helium sneakers sold in Japan and China.
-Trition uses an additive of clay nanoparticles to tighten the molecular structure of the pouch, allowing it to trap the helium underfoot for a minimum of 18 months, said Ross Haghighat, Triton's chairman and chief executive.
-Triton is also developing a scratch-proof plastic coating for U.S. Navy helmet visors and jet windows, Haghighat said.
+Trition uses an additive of clay nanoparticles to tighten the molecular structure of the pouch, allowing it to trap the helium underfoot for a minimum of 18 months, said Ross Haghighat, Triton's chairman and chief execu- Triton is also developing a scratch-proof plastic coating for U.S. Navy helmet visors and jet windows, Haghighat said.
 The nanocoating might soon be used to scratch-proof regular eyeglasses, he said.
-Another material sciences firm, Nanophase Technologies Corp. of Romeoville, Ill., sells nanoengineered particles, such as zinc oxide, to manufacturers of products as diverse as industrial coatings and cosmetics.
+Another material sciences Nanophase Technologies Corp. of Romeoville, Ill., sells nanoengineered particles, such as zinc oxide, to manufacturers of products as diverse as industrial coatings and cosmetics.
+Visit The Observer Online.